 Side Effects:

-Cowpea may cause digestive discomfort for some people such as abdominal pain, gas and bloating due to the presence of raffinose, a kind of fibre that may upset tummy.
+Cowpea may cause digestive discomfort for some people such as abdominal pain, gas and bloating due to the presence of raffinose, a kind of fibre that may upset the tummy.
 However, soaking dried beans before cooking them helps to lower raffinose content and promotes smooth digestion.
 It also contains antinutrients like phytic acids which may hinder the absorption of vital nutrients.
-Hence, it is best to soak and cook them before consumption which can significantly lower phytic acid level and enhance better nutrient absorption.
+Hence, it is best to soak and cook them before consumption which can significantly lower phytic acid levels and enhance better nutrient absorption.

 Conclusion: